pratapladhani/mcs-labs/docs/DEVELOPMENT.md

 2. **Test generation**: Always run the script after changes
 3. **Clean architecture**: HTML structure only, styling in CSS only

-## 🆕 Adding New Labs - Complete Checklist
+## 🆕 Adding New Labs - Simple Process

-**⚠️ CRITICAL**: When adding a new lab to the project, you MUST update `lab-config.yml` in FIVE places or the lab will not appear anywhere on the site!
+**🎉 Good News**: Adding a lab now requires just ONE config entry!

+With the simplified `lab-config.yml` format, all lab properties are defined in a single `labs:` section.

 ### Step-by-Step Process: